 Are tilted bowls better than straight elevated bowls?

 Tilted bowls can provide additional benefits by creating an even more natural eating angle.
 A 15-degree angle is typically optimal, though some cats may prefer straight elevated bowls.
-The key is finding what works best for your individual cat.

 How long does it take cats to adjust to elevated bowls?